shopware/dive/readme/template/TEMPLATE_README.md

 | [GENERATE_MEDIA](./src/com/actions/media/generatemedia.ts)                       | Generate a screenshot with the specified parameters                                                |
 | [SET_PARENT](./src/com/actions/object/setparent.ts)                              | Sets an objects parent                                                                             |
 | [EXPORT_SCENE](./src/com/actions/scene/exportscene.ts)                           | Exports a scene to a glb, saves it to a blob and returns the associated uri                        |

-# Formatter

-DIVE uses Prettier as a preconfigured formatter.